confluentinc/ksql/docs-md/installation/server-config/config-reference.md

 !!! important
 	ksqlDB Server configuration settings take precedence over those set in the ksqlDB CLI.
-For example, if a value for `ksql.streams.replication.factor` is set in both ksqlDB Server and KSQL CLI, the KSQL Server value is used.
+For example, if a value for `ksql.streams.replication.factor` is set in both ksqlDB Server and ksqlDB CLI, the ksqlDB Server value is used.

 ### ksql.query.persistent.active.limit